icgc-argo-workflows/allele-specific-expression/ase-cleanup/README.md

 ## Outputs

-A single output file of the form `filenmane.clean` is produced.
-This combines the read file with the above listed columns..
+* `filenmane.clean`: the main result file.
+This combines the read file with the above listed columns.
+* `filenmane.ase.log`: the log file with the procedure of running the ASE analysis.
+* `filenmane.vaf.png`: a variable allele frequency plot from the results of the ASE analysis.

 ## Usage